lightly-ai/lightly/docs/source/docker/advanced/active_learning.rst

 We can now perform an active learning selection using the `CORAL` selection strategy.
 In order to do the selection on the `embeddings.csv` file we need to make this file accessible to the docker.
-We can do this by using the `shared_dir` feature of the docker as described in :ref:`docker-selection-from-embeddings`.
+We can do this by using the `shared_dir` feature of the docker as described in :ref:`docker-sampling-from-embeddings`.

 E.g. use the following bash script.